kiwiphoenix364/simple-shader/README.md

 ## Class CircleShaderAttachSprite

-**new ShaderAttachSprite(sprite: Sprite, shader: Shader, tint: number, radius: number, flux: number, smoothness: number)**\
+**new CircleShaderAttachSprite(sprite: Sprite, shader: Shader, tint: number, radius: number, flux: number, smoothness: number)**\
 _sprite: Sprite_\
 The sprite to attach the circle to\
 _shader: Shader_\
-The Shader that the ShaderAttachSprite is assigned to\
+The Shader that the CircleShaderAttachSprite is assigned to\
 _tint: number_\
 The tint (of the assigned ShaderPack) to draw the circle with\
 _radius: number_\